-The M Hybrid V8 has been designed to meet new LMDh (Le Mans Daytona hybrid) regulations, offers a glimpse into BMW’s commitment to pushing the boundaries of automotive technology and performance.
-These regulations grant participating cars eligibility in both the GTP and Hypercar classes, the respective premier classes of the World Endurance and Sports Car Championships.
-Likewise, cars designed to meet current LMH (Le Mans Hypercar) regulations are also eligible for both classes.
-Balance of Performance rules will be enforced to ensure a level playing field, where factors like power output, weight, and aerodynamics are meticulously scrutinized and adjusted.
+The M Hybrid V8, meticulously designed to meet the stringent LMDh (Le Mans Daytona hybrid) regulations, offers a glimpse into BMW’s commitment to pushing the boundaries of automotive technology and performance.
+These regulations grant participating cars eligibility in both the GTP and Hypercar classes, the premier categories in the World Endurance and Sports Car Championships, respectively.
+Furthermore, vehicles built to comply with the existing LMH (Le Mans Hypercar) regulations can also partake in these classes.
+Stringent Balance of Performance (BoP) rules will be enforced to ensure a level playing field, where factors like power output, weight, and aerodynamics are meticulously scrutinized and adjusted.

 BMW’s return to the World Endurance Championship holds special significance, as it marks their reentry into the prestigious 24 Hours of Le Mans—the crown jewel of endurance racing.
 This iconic event is the ultimate test of a car’s durability, speed, and efficiency.
 BMW’s last foray into this legendary race was in 1999 when their V12 LMR sports prototype achieved a historic overall victory, etching its name in the annals of motorsport history.
 To add to their illustrious achievements, the same V12 LMR also triumphed at the grueling 12 Hours of Sebring in the same year, solidifying BMW’s reputation as a motorsport powerhouse.